-The Department works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.
+The Department works to protect, promote, and improve the health of all people in Florida through integrated state, county, and community efforts.
+During 2014, the Department is recognizing 125 years of public health in Florida with educational opportunities and events.
+Please visit www.FLHealth125.gov for more information.